 In 1861, as debates about evolution were brewing among naturalists, two important skeletons were discovered from the Late Jurassic limestone quarries of Germany.
 Both would be relevant to ideas about how birds evolved.
-Although not recognized as such until the late 20th century,
+Although not recognized as such until the late 20th century, Archaeopteryx was the first feathered dinosaur ever discovered and was a confirmation that birds had evolved from reptiles.
+The other creature,

 Now another feathered dinosaur has been discovered from the famous German limestone quarries.
 Named Juravenator starki in 2006, this dinosaur was a close relative of Compsognathus which lived just a little bit earlier on the same prehistoric archipelago.
 It is one of the most complete dinosaurs from these limestone deposits.
 From the tip of the snout to very nearly the end of the tail, the whole skeleton was preserved, but there was something special about this animal that could only be seen in the right light.